Uruguay national football team: Beginnings (1900–1916)

-On 13 September 1903, Uruguay won its first match, defeating Argentina in Buenos Aires 3-2 with a team made up entirely of Nacional players.
+On 13 September 1903, Uruguay won its first match, defeating Argentina in Buenos Aires 3–2 with a team made up entirely of Nacional players.

-Their nickname, La Celeste (“the Sky Blue”), dates back to its first international victory in Montevideo on 15 August 1910, when it beat Argentina 3-1 in the first match in which it wore its sky-blue jersey.
-This kit was adopted as a national emblem in recognition of the triumph shortly before by River Plate Football Club over the powerful Alumni Athletic Club of Buenos Aires, 2-1, using those same colors.
+Their nickname, La Celeste ("the Sky Blue"), dates back to its first international victory in Montevideo on 15 August 1910, when it beat Argentina 3–1 in the first match in which it wore its sky-blue jersey.
+This kit was adopted as a national emblem in recognition of the triumph shortly before by River Plate Football Club over the powerful Alumni Athletic Club of Buenos Aires, 2–1, using those same colors.

-First International Successes (1916–1924)
+First international successes (1916–1924)

 Uruguay won the first two editions of the South American Championship: the first held in Buenos Aires in 1916 and the second in 1917, in Montevideo.

 The Uruguayan national team became the first continental champion, finishing ahead of Argentina in the 1916 Copa América, played in Buenos Aires.
 The tournament had a round-robin format: a 0–0 draw against Argentina on the final match-day gave the title to La Celeste.

 Uruguay also won the following 1917 Copa América, this time as hosts.
-Once again, the title was decided in the last round against Argentina, and Uruguay prevailed 1-0 to become champions of South America for the second consecutive time.
+Once again, the title was decided in the last round against Argentina, and Uruguay prevailed 1–0 to become champions of South America for the second consecutive time.

+In 1917, Uruguay won back-to-back South American titles – this time as hosts.

 In the 1919 Copa América held in Brazil, Uruguay again reached the decisive match.
-After drawing 2-2 against the hosts, both teams finished level on points, forcing a playoff.
-The playoff was won 1-0 by Brazil, who claimed their first continental title, with Uruguay finishing as runner-up.
+After drawing 2–2 against the hosts, both teams finished level on points, forcing a playoff.
+The playoff was won 1–0 by Brazil, who claimed their first continental title, with Uruguay finishing as runner-up.

-In the 1920 Copa América held in Chile, Uruguay once again arrived at the final match on top of the standings, and defeated the hosts 2-1 to claim their third championship.
-Argentina’s win over Brazil on the same day proved insufficient, leaving the Argentines in second place.
+In the 1920 Copa América held in Chile, Uruguay once again arrived at the final match on top of the standings, and defeated the hosts 2–1 to claim their third championship.
+Argentina's win over Brazil on the same day proved insufficient, leaving the Argentines in second place.

 In the tournaments of 1921 (Argentina) and 1922 (Brazil), Uruguay could not secure the title, finishing third in both editions: first behind champions Argentina and then behind hosts Brazil.

+Uruguay's 1923 Copa America had a significant impact on global football, as they decided to enter the 1924 FIFA organized Olympics due to this result.

 The Copa América returned to Uruguay in 1923 and 1924.
 In the 1923 edition, Uruguay and Argentina were level at the top entering the final round.
 Uruguay defeated their rivals 2–0 at the Gran Parque Central to take the title.
-In 1924, a 0-0 draw with Argentina on the last match-day was enough for Uruguay to be crowned champions once again, thanks to having more wins in the tournament.
+In 1924, a 0–0 draw with Argentina on the last match-day was enough for Uruguay to be crowned champions once again, thanks to having more wins in the tournament.